muhammadharoon26/DIP_Image-Watermark-Adder__Remover_Semester-Project/README.md

 ## 📜 License

 This project is open-source.
 Please feel free to use, modify, and distribute it.
-If you plan to release it publicly, consider adding an open-source license like MIT.

 ---